Keiishu/secreport/README.md

 As you would probably have done it anyway, you have to name your challenges with a prefix.
 Again, whatever you want, but you probably want something simple.
 Use `\challengesprefix{<prefix>}` to setup your chosen prefix.

-Once this is all set, use `\includechallenges{<num>}` in your document environment to import your challenges within the main file -- `<num>` being the number of challenges you want to import.
+Once this is all set, use `\includechallenges{<num>}` in your document environment to import your challenges within your main file, `<num>` being the number of challenges you want to import.

 #### **Example**
 ```